Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 Two-factor authentication (2FA) and multi-factor authentication (MFA) differ in terms of flexibility because MFA is more flexible than 2FA.

-2FA typically requires two authentication methods, so it is relatively simple, but they may not provide enough flexibility to meet the needs of all organizations.
-MFA requires more than two authentication methods and can use a combination of different authentication methods.
-This enables a wider range of security options that an organization can customize to meet its specific needs.
+MFA requires more than two authentication methods and can use different authentication methods.
+This enables an organization to customize a broader range of security options to meet its needs.
 This allows for a wider range of security options.

 Scalability Between multi-factor authentication (MFA) and Two-factor authentication (2FA)